 - R-106.
 In April 1965 the Sentinel Deluxe appeared, with the R-106 series number.
-The ramp front sight was replaced with a blade, but the gun retained the checkered walnut grips of the
+The ramp front sight was replaced with a blade, with faux wooden grips.
+The old

 - R-109.
-The Kit Gun was introduced and given the R-109 series designation.
+The Kit Gun was introduced in 1969 and given the R-109 series designation.
 This was the first model with a fully adjustable rear sight.

 - Steel Sentinel.
 At some point the Mark I and Mark IV designations were dropped and the steel frame gun was sold as the “Sentinel” with interchangeable .22 LR and .22 magnum cylinders.

 - MK II and MK III.
 These were rebranded Dan Wesson .357 Magnum revolvers.
-They were sold from mid-1973 through
+They were sold from mid-

-February of 1975.
-There are persistent rumors that High Standard made the Dan Wesson pistols, but there is no evidence whatever to support them.
+1973 through February of 1975.
+There are persistent rumors that High Standard made the Dan Wesson pistols, but they are completely untrue.

 “The First New Revolver in 50 Years,” by William B. Edwards.
 Guns magazine, June 1955.